30 Off 160

 Understanding the Underlying Mathematical Principles

 The calculations above rely on the fundamental concept of proportions and percentages.
 A percentage is simply a fraction expressed as a part of 100.
 When we say 30%, we mean 30 out of 100, or 30/100.
-Converting this fraction to a decimal (0.3) allows us to perform arithmetic operations easily.
-The core principle is that we're finding a fraction (30/100 or 0.3) of a whole number (160).
+Now, converting this fraction to a decimal (0.
+Plus, 3) allows us to perform arithmetic operations easily.
+Because of that, the core principle is that we're finding a fraction (30/100 or 0.
+3) of a whole number (160).

 Expanding on Percentage Calculations: Real-World Applications